Authors love email marketing because it gives them a direct communication channel with the people that read or will likely read their books.

-For authors just starting out with a mailing list, I know it can seem overwhelming, but it is absolutely doable and so worthwhile.
+For authors just starting with a mailing list, I know it can seem overwhelming, but it is absolutely doable and so worthwhile.

 In less than a year, I have gone from having my mom and dog on my mailing list to over 30,000 subscribers.
 These subscribers have helped me form a street team, they follow my social media accounts, and they make my book launches more than me just shouting out to the ether that I have a new book available.

-I include sign-ups links in the back of all my books, and in a number of them, I also offer a free short story in return for joining my list – these vary from 3k to 10k words and relate to the book they've just read.
+I include sign-ups links in the back of all my books.
+I also sometimes offer a free short story in return for joining my list – these stories vary from 3k to 10k words and relate to the book they've just read.

 Give stuff away at least once a month—or at least share a friend's giveaway.
 People like winning stuff!

 I offer 1 free book to readers for subscribing to my reader group, but then I send them 4 over a few weeks.
 In my automation emails, I hint that there are more great things coming, but I don't give specifics.

 Subscribers like this approach and they stick around to see what else I'm going to give them.

 I want my subscribers to feel like they have the inside scoop on any freebies, sales, giveaways, etc..
 I try to provide insider info on specials from other authors as well.
 I don't want to seem too sales-y, so my newsletter often includes information about book deals from author friends.